climberwb/sudoku_solver/README.md

 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Constraint propagation is used by adding a constraint that checks for twins and removes the values of all peers that have those values.
+This constraint
-This constraint is can be used to help solve the sodoku at every iteration within the depth-first search algorithm.
+    can be used to help solve the sodoku at every iteration within the depth-first search algorithm.

 # Question 2 (Diagonal Sudoku)